lamat1111/QuilibriumScripts/README.md

 The poor_mans_cd is a script used to run the node, it will also restart it if it gets killed and will auto-update it when there is a new version available.

 ## Backup your keys.yml and config.yml files
-After 15-30 minutes that then ode has been running, it shoudl ahve gnerated our keys and config files correctly.
+After 15-30 minutes that then node has been running, it should have generated your keys and config files correctly.
 Use [WinSCP](https://winscp.net/eng/index.php) to navigate to the `root/ceremonyclient/node/.config`  folder.
 You may have to enable visibility for hidden files in WinSCP if you don't see the .config folder.
 Select Options, Preferences from the main menu, then the Panels tab, and check the option to Show hidden files (Ctrl+Alt+H).

 Download locally your `keys.yml` and `config.yml` files.
 Keep them safe and do not share them with anyone!